-The Audit Committee of the Board of Directors, as established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934 (the "Exchange Act"), as amended, is composed of three independent directors, as required by the Nasdaq listing standards.
+The Audit Committee of the Board of Directors, as established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934 (the "Exchange Act"), as amended, is composed of three or more independent directors, as required by the Nasdaq listing standards.
 The Audit Committee operates under a written charter adopted by the Board of Directors and is responsible for overseeing the financial reporting process on behalf of the Board of Directors.
 A copy of the Committee's Charter is available on the Company's web site, www.vasco.com.
 In addition, the Committee's Charter was included as Appendix B to the Company's proxy statement filed with the Securities and Exchange Commission (the "SEC") on May 10, 2004.
-The members of the Audit Committee are Michael P. Cullinane (Chairman), Michael A. Mulshine and John R. Walter.
-The Board of Directors has determined that each of the members of the Audit Committee qualifies as an audit committee financial expert as defined by the SEC, and has designated each person as such.
-Each member of the Audit Committee has also been determined to be independent as defined by rules of the Nasdaq and the SEC.
+The members of the Audit Committee are Michael P. Cullinane (Chairman), John N. Fox, Jr., Michael A. Mulshine and John R. Walter.
+The Board of Directors has determined that Messrs.
+Cullinane, Mulshine and Walter qualify as audit committee financial experts as defined by the SEC, and has designated each person as such.
+Each member of the Audit Committee has been determined to be independent as defined by rules of the Nasdaq and the SEC.
 Each year, the Audit Committee recommends to the Board of Directors, the selection of the independent auditors.
 The Company is not required under its charter or Bylaws to submit the selection of auditors to a vote of the stockholders.
-The Audit Committee met twelve (12) times during 2004.
+The Audit Committee met nine times during 2005.